Exchange Listing and State Preemption

 Federal preemption of state securities registration requirements was added to the Securities Act in 1996 by the National Securities Markets Improvement Act (NSMIA).

-- Antifraud authority: states can still bring fraud cases
+• Antifraud authority: states can still bring fraud cases, for any covered security, listed or not

-- Notice filings and filing fees: states may require filing of documents already filed with the SEC, plus payment of filing fees (e.g., notice filings under the federal private-placement safe harbor)
+• Notice filings and filing fees on OTHER covered-security categories: for categories such as the federal private-placement safe harbor, states may still require filing of documents already filed with the SEC, plus payment of filing fees

 Think of it this way: NSMIA was a deal between the federal regulators and the states.
 The states gave up their power to require parallel registration of nationally-listed securities (which was duplicative paperwork).
 They kept their power to police fraud and to require notice filings (which lets them track what is being offered).
 The split is by function: registration moved federal; antifraud stayed state.